-LGBT+: A Guide to Language in Use
+LGBT+ Language in Use

-The language we use about people and issues can have a powerful impact.
-Language about sexual orientation and gender identity has continued to develop as the visibility and awareness of different sections of the LGBT+ community has increased in recent years, and it is important to be sensitive to these social changes.
-There can be confusion caused by an increase in the diversity of terms and language used, so this guide - although not exhaustive - provides a brief overview of some of the current language in use for discussion of LGBT+ issues and experiences.
+A guide for UCU members and reps The language we use about people and issues can have a powerful impact.
+Language used about sexual orientation and gender identity continues to develop as there has been increased visibility, awareness and discussion in recent years.
+To support and include people it is important to be sensitive to social change.
+There can be confusion caused by an increase in the diversity of terms and language used.
+This guide sets out provide suggestions about current use of language and is not exhaustive.

-1. Terminology/Abbreviations used in work UCU has previously engaged with
+1. Terminology/abbreviations used in work UCU has previously engaged with